accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/notes-de-revision.md

 PDF forms can only be created using Adobe Acrobat Pro, Adobe InDesign or specialised PDF form editing software.

-In addition to the assessments proposed in this section, testing by a person with a disability using their own assistive technology is recommended to check:
+In addition to the assessments proposed in this section, testing by a person with disabilities using their own assistive technology is recommended to check:
 - that the PDF form is perfectly usable,
 - that all the input fields can be filled in,
 - and that the user has all the necessary information.